ZEISS/enterprise-wasm/README.md

 STACK=aks-kn-dapr
 ```

+As Terraform IaC creates resources based on a random string, both stacks can be deployed in parallel and then `./prepare-cluster.sh` in the corresponding infrastructure sub-folders can be used to reconfigure above environment and `kubectl` context.

 #### Spin `operator` and `deploy`

 Mainly Spin is deployed with its own `operator` providing better scaling and caching of the process architecture's binary.